thiswillbeyourgithub/Daily_Fact_Ntfy/README.md

-# Daily Ntfy AI Fact
+# Daily Fact Ntfy

 This project sends notifications with AI-generated interesting facts about specified topics using ntfy.sh.

 ## Description

-Daily Ntfy AI Fact is a shell script that:
+`Daily Fact Ntfy` is a shell script that:
 1. Generates a subtopic about your chosen topic
 2. Creates an interesting fact about that subtopic in the context of your topic using an AI language model
 3. Optionally waits a random amount of time within a specified range